BakerJr1904/bloghub/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+README for BlogHub:

-* Ruby version
+* Ruby version 2.6.6p146 (2020-03-31 revision 67876) [x64-mingw32]

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* BlogHub uses a Postgresql  Database.

+* This is a blog hub for all bloggers to use.

-* Deployment instructions
+* Deployment is for Heroku only.

-* ...
+* This software is owned by John A Baker Jr.

+* This software is not for sale to anyone.

+* You can get to the About page with '/about' in the URL from the homepage.